Belphemur/Job.Scheduler/README.md

 By implementing the `IDelayedJob` you tell the scheduler to wait a delay before executing your job.

+### Debounce Job

+By implementing the `IDebounceJob` you tell the scheduler to only run the latest encounter of the job sharing the same key.

 ## Usage

 I advise you to use a Dependency Injection (DI) engine (like SimpleInjector) to register the `JobRunnerBuilder`and `JobScheduler` as singleton.